 🇺🇸 Below content does not apply to users from the USA

 All Effective investments begin with risk management.
 The markets can be highly unpredictable, particularly when you are trading volatile assets like currencies.

 Wise traders seek to balance their investments with a diversified portfolio.
 If you are trading a wide range of assets, you will not be vulnerable to single losses, i.e., if one asset crashes, others will continue to perform, and you will not lose out financially.

 The old cliché about not putting all your eggs in one basket has never been truer – or more important.
 Aim to copy a range of Popular Investors who have diversified portfolios themselves.

-If you want to copy niche traders like currency or indices specialists, that’s fine.
-But also consider copying other people who trade commodities, stocks and ETFS.
+If you want to copy niche traders like currency or indices specialists.
+But also consider copying other people who trade commodities, stocks, and ETFs.

-Even a small number of carefully chosen copy trades can give you exposure to the wider markets and a balanced portfolio.
+Even a few carefully chosen copy trades can give you exposure to the wider markets and a balanced portfolio.

 2. Review each Popular Investor’s public profile and stats

 Unlike other Social Investment Networks (Tradeo, Zulutrade, and others), every serious eToro trader who opts for social trading has a public profile with his real name and picture that any other trader can look at.